 Elevating diverse perspectives: We value and respect diversity in its many forms: race, ethnicity, national origin, ability, class, faith, age, gender identity, sexual orientation, and experience.
 Diverse perspectives lead to better solutions, but those perspectives, particularly from people of color, are often silenced.
-In our recruiting practices, we seek to bring diverse candidates to the table.
+In our internal team practices, we seek to create an inclusive environment that dismantles hierarchical structures and ensures there is diversity at the table.
 In our engagements with local communities, we acknowledge the power of local wisdom and lived experience to create lasting social change, and in our privileged position, we seek to create the space for that wisdom and experience to influence us as an organization, the practices we engage in, and the communities in which we work.

 Fostering an inclusive environment: Building a diverse team and engaging community members is not enough.
 In order to learn from and co-create with people of diverse backgrounds and perspectives, we seek to foster an inclusive and collaborative environment where team members, clients, and community members can fully participate in decision-making processes, prosper, and reach their full potential.

 Embracing an equity-centered approach: